ajaya-samantaray/MarketPlace/README.md

 * PUT /product/{product_id} - Update a product's name or price by id.
 * DELETE /product/{product_id} - Delete a product by id.

+## The test excercise is meant for a very basic api call test.
+Does not include modularised code for database creation/
+## initialisation/closing etc. Also the API Calls are not modularized.
+Just a very basic one with tests from Postman.